-- Students must earn and maintain a 2.75 GPA overall in teacher education and multidisciplinary coursework.
+- Students must earn and maintain a 2.75 GPA overall in professional education and supporting coursework.

-- Kentucky requires that all teacher education candidates take and pass the PRAXIS I (reading, writing, math) prior to admission to the Teacher Education Program after completing 30 hours (first semester sophomore year).
+- Kentucky requires that all teacher education candidates take and pass the PRAXIS Core Academic Skills for Educators (CASE) prior to admission to the Professional Education Program after completing 30 hours (first semester sophomore year).